Jump to content

 Some tents are supported by a series of lines and stakes to hold them up, while others are dubbed freestanding.
 Note that freestanding is a loosely used term; some of these freestanding tents still require stakes to be usable, while others like the Black Diamond Firstlight, are truly freestanding.
 For tents that still require stakes, terming them as a semi-freestanding tent is better terminology.
 Either way, it still pays to stake these tents out to secure them in the wind.
 Non-freestanding tents are lighter as there are fewer poles that you have to bring along.
 Ultralight tents are typically of a non-freestanding tent design and are often supported by trekking poles.

 If you decide on a non-freestanding tent that requires stakes for setup, you choice of tent stakes will be more critical.
 The best stake to choose (or the best mix of tent stakes) will depend on ground conditions in the area you'll be backpacking and your preference in regards to weight and durability balance.
-You can read our tent stake guide and also take a look at options available at REI to find the best fit for your needs.
+You can read our tent stake guide for more on backpacking tent stakes.
 Many backpacking tents these days don't come with stakes or don't include the best you can get.

 4 Season Freestanding Double Wall Tent in Snow - Tarptent Scarp 2 With Crossing Poles